rerobots/docs/pages/tutorials/sshtunnel_fixedcrazyflie.md

 ## Searching

-To begin, sign-in to <https://rerobots.net>, and go to to [the search page](https://rerobots.net/search).
+To begin, sign-in to <https://rerobots.net>, and go to [the search page](https://rerobots.net/search).
 As an example in this tutorial, we will use a workspace deployment that has the type [`fixed_crazyflie`](/workspaces/fixed_crazyflie.html).
 Note, however, the basic steps can be applied anywhere that an SSH-tunnel-based connection is